BoyBaykiller/IDKEngine/Readme.md

 * High average magnitude of velocity
 * Low variance of luminance

 This makes sense as you can generally see less detail in fast moving things.
-And if the luminance across a tile is roughly the same (this is what the variance tells you) there is not much detail to begin with.
+And if the luminance is roughly the same across a tile (which is what the variance tells you) there is not much detail to begin with.

 In both cases we need the average of some value over all 256 pixels.